6. The -m (modifylinebreaks) switch¶

 using the -m

-switch, then you give it permission to modify line breaks in your file, but let’s
+switch, then you give it permission to modify line breaks in your file, but let’s be clear:

 Warning